-Most of us know have dreaded a conversation we just have to have!
+Most of us have dreaded a conversation we know we just have to have!
 Knowing the outcome we want from these critical or ‘crucial conversations’, and practising the skills needed to tackle them with confidence can help.

-Powerful learning occurs because the process replicates relevant real life situations.
+Powerful learning occurs because this process replicates real life situations.
 A constructive approach is rehearsed, useful communication skills are practiced, instant feedback and coaching is given and the conversation re-enacted until your staff member feels confident about tackling the future conversation.

 Also known as ‘Real Play’, critical conversations usually occur in small groups.
 Participants support each other to examine their scenario with constructive feedback and strict confidentiality.
 At Peers and Players we are passionate about this process and the positive effect it can have in the workplace.